-As migration from elsewhere in Canada and other countries continues, Ottawa's population is projected to grow by up to $\frac{50}{30}$ per cent by $\frac{2021}{2031}$ 2031 compared to 2006.2 And because the average number of people in each household is gradually declining, the number of households in Ottawa is projected to increase even faster than the rate of population growth - by up to $\frac{60}{40}$ per cent over this time period.
+As migration from elsewhere in Canada and other countries continues, Ottawa's population is projected to grow by up to 50 30 per cent by 2021 2031 compared to 2006.
+And because the average number of people in each household is gradually declining, the number of households in Ottawa is projected to increase even faster than the rate of population growth - by up to 60 about 40 per cent over this time period.
 This means that almost 190,000 approximately 145,000 new homes may be needed in Ottawa within the next 20 years by 2031.

 As the children of baby-boomers leave home and form their own households, both parents and children will live in smaller households.
-In addition, the aging of the population is creating more seniors' households.
+In addition, the aging of the City of Ottawa population is creating more seniors' households.
 Thus, much of the demand for new housing after 2006 is expected to be for smaller units, such as apartments.